Esri/calcite-design-system/src/components/calcite-modal/readme.md

 # calcite-modal

 calcite modal allows you to show a modal/dialog to your users.
 The modal handles fencing focus and animating in/out.
-Customize the modal by passing your content into three named slots: `header` (title-area of the modal), `content` (main body of the modal), and `footer` (action bar at the bottom of the modal):
+Customize the modal by passing your content into multiple named slots: `header` (title-area of the modal), `content` (main body of the modal), and up to three modal actions: primary, secondary, and back.

 ```html
 <calcite-modal aria-labelledby="modal-title">